 1. Chill out at the Orlando Beer Spa

 Yes, it’s true!
 Orlando has its very own beer spa, finally!
 Similar to the Prague beer spas, My Beer Spa in Orlando invites you to soak in their proprietary beer blend, enjoy all the beer and wine you wish, relax in the in-room sauna, then cool off on the straw bed.

 It may sound too good to be true, but this time it actually is.
 And let me tell you, there is nothing better than a visit to the Orlando beer spa after a day at Disney World!
-More on this to come! (stay tuned!)
+Check out my full post on the Orlando beer spa here!